-This course is to be taken concurrently with the Operating Room Practicum II for Surgical Technologists.
+This course is to be taken concurrently with the SRGT 2411.
 The seminar provides current information regarding workplace issues, technologies, and advancements in healthcare pertinent to the practicum experience.
-Students engage in discussions based on their experiential learning opportunities within the practicum.
+Students engage in discussions based on their experiential learning opportunities within the practicum to assist in preparation for the national certifying examination for surgical technologists.
+Prerequisite: acceptance into the Surgical Technology program and successful completion of SRGT 120, 1201, 1411, and 250 with a minimum grade of 2.0.